evrenvarol/outlook-taskboard/README.md

 My changes:

-1. Removed Owner and Percentage
+1. Added colours to task categories
 2. Tasks folder is now the Backlog folder
 3. Use new folder 'Kanban' for all the current work: Next, InProgress, Waiting and Done
 4. Removed Add button at InProgress and Waiting lanes.
 Tasks can only be added to Backlog and Next
 5. Drag and drop now sets the new status
 6. Introduced date format in config file
-7. Drag&Drop now also works properly when filter is active
+7. Drag & Drop now also works properly when filter is active
 8. Use another icon for archiving of completed icons, for better difference from the edit icon
 9. Removed editing option for completed tasks
 10. Display Completion Date for completed tasks instead of Due Date